 I started spending most of my time alone, withdrew from family and friends, and was quite happy in my own little world, but the change was so drastic that a number of people became very concerned.
 My reaction to the trauma was unusual; I did not seem concerned with it, but inside what had happened was the world had become an unsafe place for me, although I did not know this.
 What I felt was that I just did not want to pretend anymore.
 I did not want to pretend that I liked social situations or talking on the phone or any number of things that I had hidden for many years.
 I just wanted to be left alone and do my research.
 If you met me you would not know that I was autistic—after all, no doctor or therapist or psychiatrist did until I showed my symptoms.

-The reasons why my autism alluded me and others is that I learned to mimic, as I wanted to be liked and accepted.
+The reason why my autism alluded me and others is that I learned to mimic, as I wanted to be liked and accepted.
 So I got REALLY good at mimicking.
 When I was told by a person that I stared too much into their eyes, I practiced changing the behaviour.
 When my parents got called into school when I was 7 years old because a teacher was concerned that I was colouring everything—the Sun, the grass, people—magenta, it was assumed that the trauma was at the root of it.
 Also, my obsessions were socially revered; I liked to do lots of reading and research.
 My focus was joked about; my family said that when I had a baby I would bring the groceries home and leave the baby, but I often left the groceries as my son was my focus.
 Behaviour after behaviour I modified until I became socially adept.

 I love being an autistic female.
 We are known to be deeply compassionate, caring, and kind individuals.
 We are known to be intelligent and have lateral thinking brains.
 We think of things that other people don’t consider.
 We can lie, but prefer not to lie.